JorgeBioInf/SAR11-Reclassification/readme.md

 # SAR11 reclassification project
-This project leverages from the increased availability of highly-curated genomes from the marine order *Pelagibacterales* to reclassify this ecologically-essential bacterial taxon using genomic-based and gene-flow criteria.
+This project leverages from the increased availability of highly-curated genomes of the marine order *Pelagibacterales* to reclassify this ecologically-essential bacterial taxon using genomic-based and gene-flow criteria.

 ## How to use